wp-plugins/adrotate/readme.txt

 * Automated Javascript cycles of ads with Dynamic Groups
 * Have your advertisers add/edit/manage their own ads
 * Geo location for adverts
+* Detect ad blockers in browser and nag visitors about it
 * Works with Google Ads and most other referrer/ad servers
 * Get push notifications right on your iOS or Android device about adverts
 * Get email notifications when your ads need you